Stochastic13/homeFinance/README.md

 5. **Learn patience, planning for technical contingencies (what if you lose the data), perseverence and meticulousness**.
 All of these are essential life skills, and the app is created to inculcate these in young men/women of this very value-less era.
 6. **You (the user) don't care about home finances in reality as much as you care about pretending to care**.
 Perfect app for this purpose.
 Any one wanting to double check if your maintained database is actually good/consistent/honest will give up after getting a feel of the app.
 Highly secure wool over their eyes.
 7. **This developer has actually taken pains and written all this?
 I should at least see his app.** Yes, you should.
 Definitely.
+8. **Play hide and seek in the code** Decide on what you want to find in there (say the label corresponding to the date in the viewer).
+Now set out to go through the 500+ lines to find this particular button without proper comments.
+A sure treat for adrenaline junkies.

 ### Bad reasons to use this app
 1. **To rely solely on this app for home financial management** Kind of obvious.
 Why would anyone rely on a home-finance app to do their home finances anyway?